parlough/site-www/src/_tutorials/server/fetch-data.md

-The following snippet shows two ways to create a `Uri` object pointing to fake JSON-formatted information about `package:http` hosted on this site:
+The following snippet shows two ways to create a `Uri` object pointing to mock JSON-formatted information about `package:http` hosted on this site:

 <?code-excerpt "lib/fetch_data.dart (build-uris)"?>